fishondor/nightwatchjs-gui/README.md

 #### <a name="dbFilePath"></a>dbFilePath
 Nightwatch GUI uses [nedb](https://www.npmjs.com/package/nedb) library for DB management.
 The data will be saved to the file specified in this argument.

+#### <a name="reporter"></a>reporter
+By default nightwatchjs-gui will save reports to db and parse theme in reports page.
+You can set your own reporter as described in [Nightwatchjs documentation](https://github.com/nightwatchjs/nightwatch-docs/blob/master/guide/extending-nightwatch/custom-reporter.md).
+This argument will be used as argument in the test command.

 ## Development
 * Clone this repo (recommended into a nightwatch js project)